biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 In 1991, Leonard created Eco-Rap, an environmental education program combining ecology and rap music as a way to educate inner city youth about urgent social issues.
 He operated the program for five years.

 Leonard has written three books on Paris.
 Two walking guides: Walks Through Lost Paris – 2002, Paris, A Journey Through Time – 2008, and Paris Postcards - The Golden Age – 2010.
 His fourth book, A Small Moment of Great Illumination, is about the the life of the 17th century Anglo-Irish healer Valentine Greatrakes.
-He is currently working on a new one-man show with theatre director Arne Zaslove.
-In 2009 he and James Donlon opened The Flying Actor Studio in San Francisco offering a one year program in the art of physical theatre.
-The school operated for three years.
-Leonard continues teaching in Berkeley.
+His latest book, a memoir, My Brain on Fire, Paris and Other Obsessions, was released in March 2016.

-Leonard lives in Berkeley, California.
 Read About My Stent!

 the artist as a young man